-NOTE: Forward Loop Software LLC does not have the resources to verify the accuracy of the terrain and airport data, so the FLVfrTerrain application cannot be a pilot's primary flight planning tool.
+NOTE 1: Forward Loop Software LLC does not have the resources to verify the accuracy of the terrain and airport data, so the FLVfrTerrain application cannot be a pilot's primary flight planning tool.
 The pilot must use FAA Sectional Maps to confirm that the chosen flight plan avoids dangerous terrain, towers, power wires, and other obstacles not shown by the app.

-The screenshot below shows a flight from Prineville to Aurora in Oregon.
+The screenshot above shows a flight from Prineville to Aurora in Oregon.
 The pilot experimented with various routes to reduce the peaks in the terrain profile view and thereby reduce the minimum cruise altitude.
 The profile showed that an altitude of 6500 feet should clear the highest terrain of the Cascades along the flight path.
 (Of course wind and weather conditions may require a higher altitude, due to turbulence, downdrafts, or obscured terrain.)

 NOTE 2: The airport airspace circles shown on the terrain map are very rough approximations of the actual airspace boundaries, so the pilot must plan with FAA Sectional Maps to avoid inadvertent airspace violations.

 Currently the app runs on Apple OS XTM 10.8 and later versions, on desktops and laptops.

 Search for "FLVfrTerrain" in the Mac App StoreTM or click